stfc/StylES/README.md

 </br>

 # Description
 The idea is to train StyleGAN on DNS data and then use the GAN generator as deconvolution operator for LES.
-More details are in the PASC23 ACM paper: **StyleGAN as Deconvolution operator for Large Eddy Simulation**.
+More details are in the following papers:
+- J. Castagna and F. Schiavello, ACM PASC23: **StyleGAN as Deconvolution operator for Large Eddy Simulation** (2023).
+- J. Castagna et al., Physics of Plasma: **StyleGAN as an AI Deconvolution Operator for Large Eddy Simulations of Turbulent Plasma Equations in BOUT++** (2024).

 </br>